 Just like learning any other skill, it takes practice and time.

 There’s no supplement that can teach you how to play an instrument, teach you long division, or sharpen your golf game.
-Sleep is, in essence, exactly the same thing.
-It’s a skill that needs to be developed, and once it is, it comes easily and naturally.
+Sleep is, in essence, the same kind of thing.
+It’s a skill that needs to be developed.
+Once it is, it comes easily and naturally.

-So before you reach for the pills, try establishing a predictable, consistent bedtime routine, shutting down the TVs and tablets for a bit before bed, and encouraging your child to fall asleep without feeding, rocking, or other forms of outside help.
+So before you reach for the pills, try establishing a predictable, consistent bedtime routine.
+Shut down the TVs and tablets for a bit before bed.
+Encourage your child to fall asleep without feeding, rocking, or other forms of outside help.

-I promise you, the results will be better than anything you’ll get from a pill, and they’ll last them a lifetime.
+I promise you, the results will be better than anything you’ll get from a pill.
+Plus they’ll last them a lifetime.